-A broken tooth during the week may give you plenty of options, but only best dental specialists of Park Avenue Smiles can help on the weekend.
+A broken tooth during the week may give you plenty of options, but only the best dental specialists of Park Avenue Smiles can help on the weekend.
 The dentist examines your mouth to see if any underlying dental issues need to be addressed.
 Decay, gum disease, and the size of the break contribute to broken tooth pain.
 Depending on these factors, your dentist may recommend:

 - Small chip repair.
 This broken tooth repair uses a filling or dental bonding.
 Back teeth often benefit from a filling.
 Bonding uses tooth-colored resin if the break is visible.
 Bonding doesn’t usually require anesthesia.
-Your dentist etches the tooth, applies the adhesive, and molds the resin in layers, using an ultraviolet light to harden the material.
+Your dentist etches the tooth, applies the adhesive, and molds the resin in layers, using ultraviolet light to harden the material.

 Relief of Broken Tooth Pain

 - The entire top has broken off, but the root’s intact.
 These injuries usually involve noticeable broken tooth pain.
 Your dentist may need to perform a root canal and place a post for a later implant.
-Implants and crowns require two office appointments: the first for preparing the tooth for the crown by grinding down or building up the remaining tooth material, and the second for permanently cementing the custom-made crown in place.
+Implants and crowns require two office appointments: the first for preparing the tooth for the crown by grinding down or building up the remaining tooth material, and the second for permanently cementing the custom-made crown.

 No matter the reason or method, a dentist is committed to relieving your pain and providing custom broken tooth repair.
 Accidents are part of everyday life, but your dentist helps reduce the severity by providing quick, accurate diagnosis and treatment.

 Do you have any questions about the broken tooth repair?
-For more information or to schedule an appointment with the best dentist in Yonkers Farzin Farokhzadeh, DDS of Park Avenue Smiles.
+For more information or to schedule an appointment with the best dentist in Yonkers, Farzin Farokhzadeh, DDS of Park Avenue Smiles.